LukePeltier/Portfolio-SvelteKit/README.md

 ## LoL Ten Mans Statistics
 This application within my portfolio is a website which will display statistics in the custom matches I conduct with my friends in the video game League of Legends.

+## Mario Golf Statistics
+This application is a website which, similar to the LoL Ten Mans Statistics, will display statistics related to the Mario Golf: Super Rush tournaments I hold with my friends